-Horses Don't Want To Be A Happy Flat-liner
+Horses Don't Want to Be A Happy Flat-liner

 in Tips

-Horses Don't Want To Be A Happy Flat-liner
+Horses Don't Want to Be A Happy Flat-liner

 Horses love to be in the "comfort zone", but too much comfort feels uncomfortable after a while.
 It’s the same with us humans: